Naereen/web-sphinx/self-quantified.en.rst

 Some questions on **performance**:

 - Do I type faster on this or that laptop (which one has the fastest keyboard)?
 Do I type faster in French or in English (or no difference)?
-Am I faster when writing prose than code (should be the case...).
+Am I faster when writing prose than code (should be the case…).
 - Which language am I using the more (i.e., scripts written in such language are used more) and which one do I edit/produce/use the more ? (cf. `my WakaTime profile <https://WakaTime.com/@lbesson>`_) Am I too slow when working on one language or tool?
 - Does bad weather influences the time I have to ride my bike to go to work?
 My health, my mood or my productivity?
-- And the most important of all: am I completely wasting my time when working on these questions of self quantified? ...
-I hope not, but I think so.
+- And the most important of all: am I completely wasting my time when working on these questions of self quantified? … I hope not, but I think so.

 Some other questions include: